lunduniversity/reqeng/Startups/README.md

 ### 3. Shaping a project description
 You will be contacted by a supervisor from the course who will help you in putting together a project description for your product idea, which can be used by the student groups to get started.

+### 4. Meeting with assigned group of students
+At the first lecture (**19/1, at 15-17**) project groups will be formed based on the students' wishes for assignment based on a completed questionaire about which product idea they want to work with.
+During the second lecture (**20/1, at 15-17**), all project group will meet their respective product owner of a product idea.
+It is therfore of great importance that you can attend this lecture.

+*Note that you will not pitch your product idea for the students this year, instead there will be a meeting with the aassigned project group during the second lecture.*

+*Also note that the number of students varies from year-to-year, why it's not guaranteed that each product idea can be matched with s student group*

 ### 4. Pitch the idea to the students
 At the first lecture (**20/1, at 3pm-5pm**) you pitch your idea (ca 3 min) and answer questions from the students.
 The student groups will then in random order choose the idea they wish to work on.